auqcauqc/project/README.md

 Using the script

 ```
-main.py settings.txt

-Type 'help' for a list of commands and their descriptions
-Type 'help' followed by the name of a command to get its usage
-> help
-help: Displays help
-list: Lists all settings
-fix: Check the format of settings and delete duplicated settings
-get: Gets the value of a setting
-set: Sets the value of a setting
-add: Adds a setting
-delete: Deletes a setting
-exit: Exists this script
-> help get
-Usage: get name
-  name: The name of the setting
 ```

 ### Checking input (level 2)

 A settings file must be provided as the first argument to the script.
 If it isn't, the script exits after printing usage of the script.
 If the file doesn't exist, it is created.
-Exceptions when creating/opening/writing to the file are handled.

-Commands and their arguments, either read interactively in a loop or provided as arguments to the script, are parsed with string methods.
+Problems inside the settings file or with commands causes error messages to be printed and status set to 1.
+Exceptions that cannot be handled when creating/opening/writing to the file causes the script to exit with status 2 along with an error message.

+Commands and their arguments are either read interactively in a loop or provided as arguments to the script.
+The command and arguments are first split apart with `command, args = line.split(maxsplit=1)`, so that everything after the command is an argument.
+If there is `ValueError`, it means there isn't an argument.
+If there isn't an argument, the command's corresponding function is called directly.
+If there is, try to pass the arguments to the command's corresponding function with `command_info.func(*args.split(maxsplit=(command_args_count - 1)))`, so that every word is passed as an argument, and the last argument stores all the remaining words.
+If there is `ValueError`, then there is an incorrect number of arguments.

-When reading or modifying settings, lines are read from the file with a loop, settings are checked and parsed with regular expressions
+When reading or modifying settings, lines are read from the settings file with a loop.
+Try to match each line with regular expression `^\w+=.+` to make sure the the line is a correctly formatted setting.

 ### Resource management (level 3)

-The settings file and temporary settings files are opened with `with` statements, and will therefore be closed automatically.
+Settings files and temporary settings files are opened with `with` statements, and will therefore be closed automatically.

 When quickly creating a new settings file, the file is created and closed immediately.

-Files are not entirely loaded into memory at once, in case the file is large.
+Files are not entirely loaded into memory at once in case the file is large.